-On July 9, 2011, the Republic of South Sudan was born, ending more than five decades and two civil wars fought between the peoples of southern Sudan and the government in Khartoum.
+On July 9, 2011, the Republic of South Sudan was born, ending more than five decades of war and two civil wars fought between the peoples of southern Sudan and the government in Khartoum.
 Southerners—mostly Christian and animist—fought against rule by the north and the imposition of Arabic language and culture.

 The wars claimed two million lives and continued until 2005, when the Comprehensive Peace Agreement (CPA) was signed between Sudanese President Omar al-Bashir and then-leader of the Sudan People’s Liberation Army (SPLA) John Garang.
 Brokered by the United States, whose government and grassroots advocacy community had long supported southern independence, the CPA included a provision that gave citizens of South Sudan the opportunity to vote whether to remain part of Sudan or to break off and become an independent country.

 Some feared that the referendum or full separation from Sudan would spark reignited violence between the north and the south.
 Despite the fears, and with support from the international community, a peaceful referendum was held in January 2011, and the citizens of South Sudan voted overwhelmingly for independence.

 Ethnic conflict & war

 Within South Sudan, intercommunal violence continues to be widespread due to a range of issues including highly-ethnicized politics, the ready availability of weapons, the proliferation of armed groups, corruption, and competition for limited economic opportunities.